krishherein/MyWork/README.md

 # MyWork
-This is a repositiry of all my Studies and research work.
+This is a repositiry of all my Studies and Project work.